Waiting On The Stars

 "…But damnit Tif, ever since we were kids I couldn't see myself with anyone but you and I just-" His eyes widened in surprise when her lips were suddenly pressed against his lightly, almost shyly, her hands gripping his so tight it was almost as though she was afraid he would back away.
 And though color rose to his pale cheeks, though the missing years in his life betrayed his innocence, he gently pulled her closer to him and placed her hands against his chest, kissing her back with as much fever he could muster.

-He couldn't help thinking about how good it felt to run his callused hands down her curvy waist, to feel her fingers play with the spikes in his ridiculously wild hair or to ease his tongue up against hers.
+He couldn't help thinking about how good it felt to finally run his callused hands down her curvy waist, to feel her fingers play with the spikes in his ridiculously wild hair, or to ease his tongue up against hers.
 He loved every moan she made against his mouth, every motion she made to press him closer against her warm body and every rough stretch of her fingers across his skin.
 He loved it all.
+He loved her.